 |Article Type||Author||Last Update||Description|

 There have always been pockets of people who find themselves unable to assemble a whole square, or sometimes even another couple, but who want to dance anyway.
 The COVID-19 pandemic turned the whole square dance population into such people.
-This article provides a collection of recordings specifically aimed at people dancing by themselves.
+As the pandemic wears on more and more of this sort of dancing is becoming available.
+To the point that the IAGSDC has put up a calendar of Virtual Dances so that people can easily find something that works for them (it’s the first item in the table below).
+In addition to the pointer to the online calendar, this article provides a collection of recordings specifically aimed at people dancing by themselves.
 Some are in the form of a “virtual dance” where you can see other couples dancing along with you in their living rooms.
 Some are more in form of a demo couple showing you the moves.

 Click on the item heading to go to the recording.
 Some are video, others both audio and video.